dabeaz/curio/README.rst

 A: No.  Although curio provides a significant amount of overlapping functionality, the API is different and smaller.
 Compatibility with other libaries is not a goal.

+**Q: Is there any kind of overarching design philosophy?**

+A: Yes and no. The "big picture" design of Curio is mainly inspired by the kernel/user space distinction found in operating systems only it's more of a separation into "synchronous" and "asynchronous" runtime environments.
+Beyond that, Curio tends to take rather pragmatic view towards concurrent programming techniques more generally.
+It's probably best to view Curio as providing a base set of primitives upon which you can build all sorts of interesting things.
+However, it's not going to dictate much in the way of religious rules on how you structure it.

 **Q: How many tasks can be created?**